EdgarasSp/tt-beauty-services-app/README.md

 The navbar always sits at the top of each page, taking the user to all the site sections they can access.
 Only the pages relevant to the user are displayed e.g. a logged-in user will not see a link to the 'login' page as they are logged in.
 Equally, a logged out user will not see a link to the 'logout' page as they are already logged out.

-Pages designed with minimalist aproach to not overcrowed with uneccassry details or images.
+Pages designed with minimalist approach to not overcrowded with unnecessary details or images.
 Page links and interactive elements are marked.
 Buttons have a colour scheme and if feedback required the 'positive' feedback popup have pink background, 'negative' have red background.
-This is the Bootstrap colour library (success and danger) but with the colours amendedmets to be inline with web page theme.
+This is the Bootstrap colour library (success and danger) but with the colours amendments to be inline with web page theme.
 #
 ### Wireframe
 #